choyan/tailwind-cra/README.md

 This project is a fork of [CRA Tailwind demo](https://github.com/adamwathan/cra-tailwind-demo).

-The current sccript is unable to minimize the build file with postcss config.
-So I included tailwind.config.js to build a minimized build file.
+The current script is unable to minimize the build file with postcss config.
+So I included tailwind.config.js to build a minimized css build.

 ## Available Scripts